3a1b2c3/seeingSpace/README.md

 <small><i>Source: nerf in the wild</i></small>

-Unfortunately, there are two major drawbacks with VGGNet: It is painfully slow to train.
-The network architecture weights themselves are quite large (in terms of disk/bandwidth).
-Due to its depth and number of fully-connected nodes, VGG is over 533MB for VGG16 and 574MB for VGG19.
-This makes deploying VGG a tiresome task.
-We still use VGG in many deep learning image classification problems; however, smaller network architectures are often more desirable (such as SqueezeNet, GoogLeNet, etc.).

 * Reference implemenation (nerf and nerf in the wild using pytorch) https://github.com/kwea123/nerf_pl

 #### Towards Instant 3D Capture (with a cell phone): Nerfies